visit-dav/visit/src/doc/gui_manual/Quantitative/Expressions.rst

 name for a new expression is *"unnamed"* followed by some integer suffix.
 After the user types a new name for the expression into the **Name** text field, the expression's name in the **Expression list** will update.
-If the user types a name that already exists in the expression list, then the name will automatically append a number to the end of the name to avoid duplicate expression names.
+If the user types a name that already exists in the expression list, then Visit_ will automatically append a number to the end of the name to avoid duplicate expression names.